MagisterEnso/croc/JSON_OUTPUT.md

 ## Overview

-The `--json` flag enables machine-readable JSON output on stderr.
+The `--json` flag enables machine-readable JSON output on stdout.
 Perfect for integration with other programs (e.g., Python, Node.js, etc.).

+**Note:** When using `--stdout` to redirect file output, JSON will be sent to stderr instead to avoid conflicts.

 ## Usage